Genaker/TerraformMagentoCloud/README.md

 See [official Terragrunt documentation](https://github.com/gruntwork-io/terragrunt/blob/master/README.md) for all available commands and features.

-If you are using newver version of the terragrunt you shuld use :
+If you are using newer version of the terragrunt you should use :

 - **Region as a whole (slower&complete).** Run this command to create infrastructure in all layers in a single region: